dotnet/machinelearning/docs/code/EntryPoints.md

 ## Overview

-An 'entry point', is a representation of a ML.NET type in JSON format.
-Entry points are used to serialize and deserialize an ML.NET type in JSON.
+Entry-points are a way to interface with ML.NET components, by specifying an execution graph of connected inputs and outputs of those components.
-It is also the recommended way to interface with other languages.
+Both the manifest describing available components and their inputs/outputs, and an "experiment" graph description, are expressed in JSON.
-Defined based on entry points, experiments are entry points DAGs, and respectively, entry points are experiment graph nodes.
+The recommended way of interacting with ML.NET through other programming languages is by composing, and exchanging pipeline or experiment graphs.

-That's why through the documentaiton, we also refer to them as 'entry points nodes'.
+Through the documentaiton, we also refer to them as 'entry points nodes', and not just entry points, and that is because they are used as nodes of the experiemnt graphs.
 The graph 'variables', the various values of the experiment graph JSON properties serve to describe the relationship between the entry point nodes.
 The 'variables' are therefore the edges of the DAG.